jiewwantan/banana-dqn/Report.md

 ## Result Summary and Future work

-By changing the reward decay rate, a change of training time required to solve the problem is observed.
-The lower the decay, the faster it is the solution.
+By changing the reward decay rate, a change of training time used is observed.
+The lower the decay rate, the faster it is the solution.
 However, higher fluctuation of average score is also observed.
-I realized to balance training time and lower fluctuation of score fluctuation, the decay rate of 0.995 looks optimum.
+To balance training time and lower score fluctuation, I realized the decay rate of 0.995 appears to be optimum.
 Also, I have tried amending the average score threshold to 15 and it is achievable within reasonable time period under 0.8 decay rate.

-To pickup more yellow bananas and achieve higher score, I suggest using a convolutional neural network DQN with Learning from pixels.
-The other DQN models mentioned can also be the learning algorithm worthy for trial.
+To pick up more yellow bananas and achieve higher score, I suggest using a convolutional neural network DQN with Learning from pixels.
+The other DQN models mentioned in the course are potential better learning algorithms especially when state spaces increases.

 1. Double Deep Q-learning
 2. Dueling Deep Q-learning